ECronin1973/programming-for-data-analytics/README.md

 ## 🧠 Pedagogical Design

-This notebook is designed to be:
+The notebook is designed to be:

 - **User-friendly**: Clear comments, modular structure, and reproducible outputs
 - **Reviewer-friendly**: Explicit validation steps, consistent formatting, and saved artefacts